PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 - **Backbone Wiring:** Connection between Communication closet and Equipement rooms.
 Depends on the media choosen like copper or Fiber.
 - **Equipemnt Room:**  Main Cross Connect (**MCC**), point of termination for Backbone wiring.
 Also considered as Main Distribution Frame(MDF).
 - **Telecommunication closet:** Contains the connection equipment for any nearby workstations, as well as conection between communication cross connects.
+- **Horizontal Wiring:** The cabling that goes between the workstation and the telecommunication closet.
+- **Work Area:** Everything coming from the wall to the workstation.
+Includes the faceplate, connectors and wiring.

 > Demarcation Point is the point at which the responsibility of the network changes from you to ISP.

+**The TIA also send out some specification of standards that line out the minimum performance level for network media.**

+### 568 /A /B /C standars:

+- **568 /A standards -** Older standard for data, voice, and video in commercial buildings.
+Outdated by 568 /B and /C standards.
+- **568 /B standards -** E